rZn/dotfiles-5/README.md

 ## How to use

-Ansible allows to duplicate this desktop environment over multiple hosts with specific configuration (dualscreen, packages...).
+Ansible allows to duplicate this Desktop Environment over multiple hosts with specific configuration (dualscreen, packages...).
 Fork Me!
 Please look at ``roles/*/README.md`` if exists for specific hosts configuration.

 ## Dependencies